List of Emmerdale characters introduced in 2018: Maya Stepney

 Maya Stepney, played by Louisa Clein, made her first appearance on 8 March 2018.
 She was introduced as the wife of Dr Liam Cavanagh.
 She later begins a relationship with David Metcalfe (Matthew Wolfenden) and begins to groom his son, Jacob Gallagher (Joe-Warren Plant).

 Maya attends a dinner hosted by David and his wife Tracy Metcalfe (Amy Walsh), along with her husband Dr Liam Cavanagh (Jonny McPherson) and stepdaughter Leanna (Mimi Slinger).
 She and Dr. Cavanagh later split up, and she begins dating David, shortly after Tracy leaves him.
-She becomes close to his son, Jacob Gallagher (Joe-Warren Plant) and begins to groom him, later sleeping with him in February 2019, after his 16th birthday.
+She becomes close to his son, Jacob Gallagher (Joe-Warren Plant) and begins to groom him, later sleeping with him in February 2019, after his sixteenth birthday.
 Their love affair is exposed to Liv Flaherty (Isobel Steele) when she walks in on Jacob and Maya having sex.
 Liv later demands £5,000 from Maya or their affair is exposed.
 Maya tries to convince Liv that blackmailing her would send Liv to prison, which makes Liv angry and tells Maya that she now needs £10,000.
 While on a night out with Leyla Harding (Roxy Shahidi) and Priya Sharma (Fiona Wade), David and Tracy, David kisses Tracy, Maya gets upset and leaves the club to meet Jacob.
 Priya goes out to find her purse but on her way she finds Maya and Jacob kissing.
 She later tells Leyla and Tracy.
 Leyla, Tracy and Priya kidnap Maya, and the following morning it is revealed that they badly injured Maya and left her for dead in the woods.
 Later that day, they go back to the place where they assumed they left Maya, but they only find bits of her blood-stained clothing.
 Leyla, Priya and Tracy later burn all the evidence, as they think that Maya's body might have floated off in the river near the woods.
 Liv later catches them and confesses to Leyla that she knew about Maya and Jacob, leaving Leyla repulsed.

-On 20 June 2019, Maya is sentenced to 12 months imprisonment for her inappropriate relationship with Jacob.
+On 20 June 2019, Maya is sentenced to 12 months' imprisonment for her inappropriate relationship with Jacob.
 However, she is released on 19 November and it is revealed that she is pregnant.
 In December 2019, she gives birth, abandons the baby on David's doorstep and flees abroad.